winsoft666/veigar/README.md

 vg.releaseCall(acr->first);
 ```

-Unlike synchronous calls, the `asyncCall` function return `std::shared_ptr<veigar::AsyncCallResult>`, and the caller needs to call the `releaseCall` function to release resources when obtaining the `CallResult` or when the call result is no longer related.
+Unlike synchronous calls, the `asyncCall` function return `std::shared_ptr<AsyncCallResult>`, and the caller needs to call the `releaseCall` function to release resources when obtaining the `CallResult` or when the call result is no longer related.

 ## Asynchronous Call with Callback